moneroguides/1x03-using-moneo-as-money/script.md

 ### INTRO

 Hello again adventurers.
-Welcome to the third video in the MoneroGuides video series:  **Using Monero as Money**.
+Welcome to the third video in this series:  **Using Monero as Money**.

 In this video we will be setting up a wallet, obtaining some juicy Monero and spending it like cash money.